 If you have any other questions, or would like any more information, please contact the ITB Funds' Office in Watford.
 A list of more detailed documents which provide further information is shown below.
-Most of the documents are available on the Funds' information website 'ITB Online' www.itb-online.co.uk
+These documents are available on request or, in some cases, can be found on the Funds' website www.itb-online.co.uk:

-- Additional documents available on request or in some cases on the Funds' website www.itb-online.co.uk - The Statement of Investment Principles: This explains how the Trustees invest the money paid into the Scheme. - The Annual Report and Accounts of the ITB Pension Fund, which shows the Scheme's income and expenditure in the year up to 31 March 2018 - The full report on the Actuarial Valuation following the Actuary's check of the Scheme's situation as at 31 March 2018. - If you are not getting a pension from the Scheme you can ask for a statement that provides an illustration of your likely pension.
+- \cdot The Statement of Investment Principles: This explains how the Trustees invest the money paid into the Scheme. - The Annual Report and Financial Statements of the ITB Pension Funds, which shows the Scheme's income and expenditure in the year up to 31 March 2019. - The full report on the Actuarial Valuation following the Actuary's check of the Scheme's situation as at 31 March 2018. - The report on the interim Actuarial Review of the Scheme as at 31 March 2019. - If you are not getting a pension from the Scheme you can ask for a statement that provides an illustration of your likely pension.